Samsung/tizen-docs/docs/application/vstools-mac/overview.md

 To work with Visual Studio for Mac Extension for Tizen, your computer must have:

 - At least 5.6 GB of available disk space
-- macOS Mojave version 10.14 (Community, Professional, and Enterprise)
+- macOS Catalina version 10.15 (Community, Professional, and Enterprise)
 - Visual Studio 2019 for Mac version 8.6 and higher (Community, Professional, and Enterprise)
 - Java Development Kit (JDK)